asimsedhain/asimsedhain.github.io/src/routes/processing-streams/+page.md

 </Note>

+Now let us write some code and see how it performs.

+### Static Joins

-### Baseline
+#### Baseline

-Let us first take a baseline of the performance.
-I will start with the simplest approach - a single thread that will take all the events coming in and join them.
-It will then output them to some sort of channel.
+We will first implement the most naive join and use that as our baseline.
+It will be single channel where both the trades and instrument metadata are published.